tenchi-security/zanshin-cli/README.md

 ### `zanshin organization follower`

-Operations on followers of organization the API key owner has direct access to
+Manage followers of an organization.

 **Usage**: